How to Hire a Manager

 Promoting from within can also come with drawbacks:

 - It may ruffle feathers among the new manager’s former colleagues.

 - It may take time for the newly anointed leader to gain their former coworkers’ respect.

 - Bringing someone new into an organization can bring new skills, methods, and perspectives.

 The best approach is to consider a mix of internal and external candidates.

 Step 5.
 How to Hire a Manager: Broaden Your Applicant Pool

-Don’t simply take whoever comes to you; look at people working for your competition and consider reaching out.
-Get involved in professional associations in your field, and network.
-Encourage your managers to do so as well, so that when management positions become available, you’ll already have a small pool of top performers in your industry who you can invite to apply.
+Don’t simply take whoever comes to you.
+Look at people working for your competition and consider reaching out.
+Get involved in professional associations in your field and network.
+Encourage your managers to do so as well.
+When management positions become available, you’ll already have a small pool of top performers in your industry who you can invite to apply.

 Step 6.
 Craft Insightful Interview Questions

 Next, ask about specific knowledge or technical skills the position requires.
-Then, move on to behavioral questions that ask them how they would apply their past experience to solve problems they are likely to face in your workplace.
+Then, move on to behavioral questions that ask them how they would solve problems they are likely to face in your workplace.
 If you ask about a time the candidate faced a pressing deadline and how they met it, their answers will be more personal and revealing than if you simply ask how they are at time management.